hj2choi/VacationManagement_Backend/README.md

-####app.use(express.urlencoded({ extended: false }));
+#### app.use(express.urlencoded({ extended: false }));
-parse url_encoded data ex) localhost3000?person[name]=bobby&person[age]=3
+parse url_encoded data ex) localhost3000?person[name]=bobby&person[age]=3<br>
-then, let us use that data in POST req.body
+then, let us use that data in POST req.body<br>

-extended:false => use query-string module instead of qs module qs library:          { person: { name: 'bobby', age: '3' } }
+extended:false => use query-string module instead of qs module<br>
+qs library:          { person: { name: 'bobby', age: '3' } }<br>
-querystring library: { 'person[age]': '3', 'person[name]': 'bobby' }
+querystring library: { 'person[age]': '3', 'person[name]': 'bobby' }<br><br>

 #### package description:
-nodemon: restart service automatically every time a change is made
+nodemon: restart service automatically every time a change is made<br>
-dotenv: .env file with all configurations
+dotenv: .env file with all configurations<br>
-passport: authentication library (can be used with facebook, google login etc)
+passport: authentication library (can be used with facebook, google login etc)<br>
-passport-local: authentication library for local login/register system
+passport-local: authentication library for local login/register system<br>
-express-session: manages authentication token (temporary token with timeout variable.
-Used for keeping account alive through different pages)
+express-session: manages authentication token (stored in Cookies.
+Used for keeping account alive through different pages)<br>
 express-flash: displays pretty authentication messages.
-Internally used by passport.
+Internally used by passport.<br>
-method-override: override API method, allow to use POST from HTML for delete API
+method-override: override API method, allow to use POST from HTML for delete API<br>
-cron: job scheduler
+cron: job scheduler<br>

-## questions:
+## 기술적인 궁금점
-are modules (require("module")) designed in singleton pattern?
 I don't know full inner-workings of passport.
-Session is stored in Cookies as encrypted auth token I don't know how salt works exactly.
-I just know that salt is a random string that doesn't need to be stored in DB
+Session is stored in Cookies as encrypted auth token<br>
+I don't know how salt works exactly.
+I just know that salt is a random string that doesn't need to be stored in DB<br>